mutech/aka-ios-beacon/README.md

 ## Installation & Integration

-Beacon is available on Cocoapods, at the time of writing 0.1.0-pre.2.
+Beacon is available on Cocoapods, at the time of writing "0.1.0-pre.*".
 This version is not fit for production.
-Please wait until the "pre" goes away.
+Please wait until the "-pre" goes away.

 ```
-pod 'AKABeacon', '~> 0.1.0-pre.2'
+pod 'AKABeacon', :head
 ```

 ## Demo